 How it Works

-Once submissions are closed, our three faculty ambassadors will go through all the submissions and come up with a selection of works to be shared/presented/performed/exhibited in the conference.
+Once submissions are closed, our three faculty ambassadors will go through all the submissions and curate a selection of works to be shared/presented/performed/exhibited in the conference.
 They will assign the presenters to panels that will be able to discuss a particular topic from multiple perpectives.
-Examples of this from previous years are "Audio Composition: The Moral Question of Technology" and "Crafting Innovation"

 If your submission is selected, you will need to prepare a ten to fifteen minute presentation, performance, or an exhibition of your work.
 A workshop is hosted by the faculty ambassadors to help you through this process.